 Originally published Jan 27, 2021; Updated March 18, 2022

 When we use the Internet, we leave a digital trail floating around behind us.
 Nearly every website you visit and every search you make can be logged by both the websites, and by our own web browsers and Internet service providers (ISPs).

-If you don't take action to prevent this, your digital trail can be exposed -- no small matter, considering how personal the contents are in your own cell phone.
+If you don't take action to prevent this, your digital trail can be exposed—no small matter, considering how personal the contents are in your own cell phone.
 Fortunately, there are actions we can take to remove some of our digital footprints.
-For the highest level of digital safety, your best bet is a privacy solution called a VPN.
+For the highest level of digital safety, your best bet is a privacy solution called a virtual private network, or VPN.

 It's important to understand what clearing the browser history does and does not accomplish.
 It eliminates the risk that a roommate or coworker will stumble across evidence of private or embarrassing online activity when using the same device.
 URL fields will not auto populate the addresses of recently visited sites.
 For this reason, clearing your browser history is a good way to shield your web activity from people you share a home or workspace with.

 Fortunately, like deleting browser histories, clearing cookies is relatively straightforward.
 It's a simple command that can be reached through most browsers' drop-down menus.
-But be sure to clear your cookies on every browser and every device you use -- actions taken in Chrome, for example, won't have any effect in Safari.
+In Chrome, this is the same menu that's used to clear your browsing history.
+But be sure to clear your cookies on every browser and every device you use—actions taken in Chrome, for example, won't have any effect in Safari.

 Download the Orchid app today.

 If you enjoyed this blog, subscribe here for privacy news, commentary, and product updates from Orchid.